Information Control Division: Activities

-The main goal of the ICD was to place German media in the American-controlled territory of Germany under the control of the American military and influence its production under the American standard of democratic values.
-The ICD strived to accomplish this in three phases: the first phase was to shut down "all media of public expression in Germany", the second phase was to seize control of their public media operations, and the third phase sought to return the media of public expression to back German officials who, what American officials believed, displayed anti-Nazi, democratic ideals.
+The main goal of the ICD was to place German media in the American-controlled territory of Germany under the control of the American military in order to influence its production under the American standard of democratic values.
+The ICD strived to accomplish this in three phases: the first phase was to shut down "all media of public expression in Germany", the second phase was to seize control of their public media operations, and the third phase sought to return the media of public expression to back German officials who, American officials believed, displayed sufficiently anti-Nazi, democratic ideals.

 The ICD consisted of two divisions that facilitated: the surveil of staff work and the surveil of the operations of the division.
 Those within the staff division recruited necessary staff, drafted up ICD policies and strategies, sent out operational instructions and important information for other divisions within ICD, and gathered on the ground information.
 The operations division carried out the instructions and strategies of the staff work division to influence media within post-war Germany.
 The four media groups that the ICD controlled in post-war Germany were: